iamrbn/Telekom-Progress/README.md

 The Circular-Lockscreen widget shows it as a Circular Progress.

-### Daily Requirement Indicator
+### Requirement Indicator
-This small indicator in the progress bar shows you your daily consumption limit. this tells you whether you have reached your daily requirement or not.
+This small indicator in the progress bar shows you your consumption limit. this tells you whether you have reached your requirement or not.

 ### Selfupdate Function